Chymyst/chymyst-core/docs/chymyst10.md

 so that the counter can be incremented or decremented on any of the DCM peers.

 Make sure that there is only one copy of the `counter` molecule in the cluster site.

+# The DCM protocol internals

+The details of the DCM peer communication are largely irrelevant to high-level DCM programming, and are provided for reference.

+## Cluster sessions

+Each DCM peer establishes one session with the ZooKeeper cluster.
+This *cluster session* is first opened when a `ClusterConfig` value is created.
+The single cluster session is used by all reaction sites that consume or emit distributed molecules.

+A DCM peer may open several cluster sessions if different `ClusterConfig` values specify different cluster URLs.
+However, a single reaction site may not consume molecules from different clusters (this would have created unsolvable deadlock problems).

+Since `ClusterConfig` values are immutable, they are compared as values (not as JVM object identities).
+Therefore, different parts of the program may create their own copies of `ClusterConfig` values, still resulting in a single cluster session as long as all `ClusterConfig` values contain the same configuration data.

+If the cluster session is disconnected due to time-out or network failure, a new session will be created automatically to reconnect to the cluster if possible.
+Failure to connect to the cluster will be logged, and will result in stopping the emission or consumption of any DMs, while local (non-distributed) reactions will still proceed normally.

+## New data available

+New DMs can become available on the cluster site in two situations:

+- after explicitly emitting a DM (either within a reaction or outside reactions), the DM becomes available for participating DCM peers to consume
+- after a network failure or other failure in a DCM peer that previously consumed some DM from the cluster site and started a reaction, the DCM determines that the DCM peer failed to complete the reaction; the DCM then returns the affected DMs automatically to the cluster site, making them again available

+The DCM peer receives a "new data" notification each time a new distributed molecule becomes available on the cluster.
+A "new data" notification is also generated at the beginning of a cluster session.

+The content of the "new data" notification is the list of DM emitters that have new data available on the cluster site.
+The DCM peer automatically identifies the local DM emitters corresponding to these DMs.

+The DCM peer then determines the list of reaction sites that consume any of the newly available DMs.
+The "new data" notification is forwarded to each of these reaction sites.

+## Reaction scheduling

+## Reaction start

+## Reaction completion

+## Failure to complete a reaction

+## Emitting a new distributed molecule

+When any code in a DCM peer (within a reaction or outside reactions) emits a new DM, the DM must be already bound to some reaction site locally defined in the DCM peer.
+The newly emitted DM is first sent to that reaction site using the private method `emitDistributed()`.
+The new DM is temporarily stored in a multiset for "outgoing" DMs.

+There are two different situations where a DM can be emitted by a DCM peer:

+1. The DM is emitted as a result of a reaction that consumes other DMs as input.
+2. The DM is emitted outside reactions, or in a reaction that does not consume any DMs as input.

+In the first case, the reaction's inputs have been consumed within a certain cluster session whose ID is preserved within the `ChymystThread` structure.
+If this session expires, the DCM will decide that the current DCM peer has failed to complete the reaction.
+In that case, the current DCM peer should not emit DMs as products of the reaction.

+Therefore, the DCM peer will check the current session ID before emitting any DMs from the "outgoing" multiset.
+If the current session ID differs from that of the reaction just finished, all DMs from the "outgoing" multiset will be cleared.
+Otherwise, the DMs are emitted into the cluster.

+In the second case, the current DCM peer is free to emit DMs.

+Therefore, there are two ways of emitting a DM: with restriction to a specified cluster session ID, and without a specified session ID.

+If the connection to the cluster is up, the ZooKeeper client will send the DM to the cluster, and if successful, clear the DM from the "outgoing" multiset.
+If the connection fails at that time, the same logic applies: the DMs are emitted only if the current cluster session ID is the same as the session ID specified by the emission request.